PhPlam/tegrom/README.md

 # A temporal graph model for environmental data in Neo4j

-Authors: Philipp Plamper, Oliver J. Lechtenfeld, Peter Herzsprung, Anika Groß
+Authors: Philipp Plamper, Oliver J. Lechtenfeld, Anika Groß
-Date: 20. october 2023
+Date: 20. november 2023

+This project contains our implementation and source code for a snapshot-based knowledge graph model.
+The novel approach is based on a temporal graph and is able to predict interactions between nodes in succeeding snapshots.
-This project contains our implementation and source code for the paper "A temporal graph model to predict chemical transformations in complex dissolved organic matter" (Philipp Plamper, Oliver J. Lechtenfeld, Peter Herzsprung, Anika Groß) (https://doi.org/10.1021/acs.est.3c00351)
+A practical application is already shown in the paper "A temporal graph model to predict chemical transformations in complex dissolved organic matter" (Philipp Plamper, Oliver J. Lechtenfeld, Peter Herzsprung, Anika Groß) (https://doi.org/10.1021/acs.est.3c00351)

-We present a novel approach based on a temporal graph to predict chemical transformations of DOM based on molecular data gathered from FT-ICR-MS. The temporal graph approach shall enable us 1) to model the highly dynamic nature of the DOM and 2) to gain new insights on underlying chemical reactions and their temporal dynamics based on graph analytics.

 The experimental data from FT-ICR-MS used in this project were originally used in paper "Photochemically Induced Changes of Dissolved Organic Matter in a Humic-Rich and Forested Stream" (Christin Wilske, Peter Herzsprung, Oliver J. Lechtenfeld, Norbert Kamjunke, Wolf von Tümpling) (https://doi.org/10.3390/w12020331)